Here you can find answers to questions about how the board works. Use the links or search box below to find your way around.

 If you want your ID changed so you can keep the same email address (each ID requires a unique & valid email address), you should use the CONTACT US link at the bottom of any forum page and give details about why you want it changed and what you want it changed to.
 We can then change the user ID in the Novell Login for you and either rename your old forum account or merge it into the new one.

 CHANGING EMAIL ADDRESS, PASSWORD, ETC.

 If you want to change anything but the login ID on your account, go to the login page (by clicking on the LOGIN link here on the forums or on any openSUSE page) and select the LOGIN ASSISTANCE option.
 Once on the resultant page, in the left menu select the FORGOT option and manage your account.
-However, be aware that you will have to contact forum staff to synchronize an email or user ID change with the forum software as, for security reasons, the Login system doen't pass sensitive data back and forth to the Forum software.
+However, be aware that you will have to use the CONTACT US link to have staff synchronize an email or user ID change with the forum software as, for security reasons, the Login system doen't pass sensitive data back and forth to the Forum software.
 Passwords are not stored in the forum software so you don't have to syncrhonize them.

 EMAIL MISMATCH PROBLEMS